isabella232/pywps.org/science/index.md

 ## Citing PyWPS

-If you wish to city PyWPS in your work please use this recent article:
+If you wish to cite PyWPS in your work please use this recent article:

 - Čepický, J. and de Sousa, L. M. (2016).
 [New implementation of OGC Web Processing Service in Python programming language.
 PyWPS-4 and issues we are facing with